CENTER FOR PERFECTION STUDIES: CONTINUITY • SYMMETRY • HARMONY GOALS.November 2021

 This page and the following sections will continue to be updated.
 A new homepage has been started and it will be released soon.

 Scholars.
 Durham University’s Institute for Particle Physics Phenomenology (IPPP) has achieved global recognition for her work and her graduate students.
 The seven pictured above are so good they stepped in for Sir Peter Higgs when he became too ill to make a public speech.
-The IPPP also hosts events like the 23rd International Conference from the Planck Scale to Electroweak Scale (Planck 2021) where the focus is on some of the most-mysterious, open questions within the smallest scale of our universe.
+The IPPP also hosted an event like the 23rd International Conference from the Planck Scale to Electroweak Scale (Planck 2021) where the focus was on some of the most-mysterious, open questions within the smallest scale of our universe.
 The intent of most conferences is to trigger new insights.
 That hope is especially true when considering the graduate students and postdocs.
 Our hope is also in those who make a presentation for a conference.
 There is nothing like a deadline!
 By making time fundamental, we experience its derivative nature.

 From this 23rd conference, we now have access to the PDFs of the 21 scholars who’ve made a presentation where we can more readily ruminate about such things.
 Also, their references are always a great resource.